chenjun3092/socket-example/README.md

 # socket-example

-This is trying to socket networking by Golang.
+This is trying to TCP socket networking by Golang.
+Ref to https://astaxie.gitbooks.io/build-web-application-with-golang/ja/08.1.html

+I build TCP Client and Server.

 ## how to try